DineWithMe/Development-Tools/Styling, Rule and Habbit/Good Coding Habbit.md

 Object property is place where many thing can go wrong because of mistype, apply a constant to the accessor can prevent this type of problem.

-With constant you can also easily share it within back end and front end because object is heavily involve in api.
+With constant you can also easily share it within back end and front end because object is heavily involved in api.

 ## default case must not be "default" if possible